raspberrypilearning/av-e-card/en/step_5.md

 --- task ---

-You can now copy the link for your project and share it via email, a social network or a messaging platform.
+You can now copy the link for your project and share it via email, a social network, or a messaging platform.

 ![image showing copy link button](images/copy-link.png)